insberr/SpaceCompany-Desktop/README.md

 * [x] Remove the `Bar at top of screen` as Sparticle999 calls it
 * [x] Fix the loading screen flash.
 * [ ] Redesign the ui (still using bootstrap) to make it feel more like a desktop program.
-* [ ] Waiting for version 1 of <a href="https://github.com/sparticle999/spacecompany">Space Company</a> to be released before I do too much work on this project
-* [x] Make the menu bar on the 'webpage' rather than the 'program window' so youn can access it in fullscreen
+* [x] Make the menu bar on the 'webpage' rather than the 'program window' so you can access it in fullscreen
 * [ ] Redesign the credits and help pages